 The BMW oiler was supplied free of charge by Tutoro.

-I bought my own for the Kawasaki and re-fit it to my CB500X.
+I bought my own for the Kawasaki and have re-fitted it to subsequent bikes.

 It’s not sprocket science